 Younger students can sort granite from other rocks by its speckled appearance.

 Students can draw the outline of their black granite, then choose one part of it to draw in detail.
-Use the magnifier to find the different colours in it.
 (A pencil is sufficient to show the blacks, greys and whites).

 (Optional: show other rocks where the minerals are distinguishable).